Vivan Bhatena

-Vivan Bhatena (born 28 October 1978) is an Indian model and actor who appears predominantly in Hindi films.
-His notable films include Dangal (2016), Judwaa 2 (2017) and Raja the Great (2017).
+Vivan Bhatena (born 28 October 1978) is an Indian model, actor and photographer.
+He appears predominantly in Hindi films and his notable films include Dangal (2016), Judwaa 2 (2017) and Raja the Great (2017).
 Vivan won Mister India World title in 2001.
 In 2016, he was a contestant on Fear Factor: Khatron Ke Khiladi 7.

-Background
+Early life and education

+Bhatena was born to a Parsi father and a Maharasthrian mother, and grew up watching Hollywood, Hindi as well Marathi movies, earning an MBA before entering the entertainment industry as a fashion model.

+Career

 Bhatena moved from modelling to acting with his first television role as Tulsi Virani's son-in-law Abhishek in Kyunki Saas Bhi Kabhi Bahu Thi.
 He later appeared in Maayka, Kumkum - Ek Pyara Sa Bandhan and Pyaar Ka Bandhan.
 Bhatena, the 2001 "Mr. India" title holder, was also seen on the stage in Sandiip Sikcand's Champagne On The House.
 He was also seen in Falguni Pathak's video Maine Payal Hain Chankaayi.